altomator/Image_Retrieval/README.md

 Soon

 ### Installation & misc.
-Note: the scripts have not been written by a professional coder.
-They have been designed for the BnF (Bibliotheque national de France) digital documents and digital repositories, but this can be easily fixed.
+<b>Note</b>: the scripts have not been written by a professional coder.
+They have been designed for the Gallica digital documents and digital repositories, but this can be easily fixed.

 The metadata are stored thanks to an in-house XML schema (IR_schema.xsd).